What is Section 194O?

-Under Budget 2020, a new TDS section 194-O was introduced.
+Under Budget 2020, a new TDS Section 194O of the Income Tax Act was introduced.
 With the increase in e-commerce sales, there has been a drastic increase in the number of sellers who sell goods and services through e-commerce platforms.
-It is important that the sellers pay taxes on such income.
+It is essential that the sellers pay taxes on such income.
 Thus, Budget 2020 introduced a new section 194O to deduct TDS on e-commerce sales.

 It is mandatory to deduct TDS u/s 194O by the e-Commerce operator on payments made to the e-Commerce seller (Individual/HUF) at the rate of 1% on the gross amount of sales if it exceeds INR 5,00,000 in a Financial Year.
-Section 194O is applicable from 1st October 2020.
+Section 194O of the Income Tax Act is applicable from 1st October 2020.

 Let us understand Section 194O in detail

 E-Commerce Operator is a person who owns, manages, and operates a digital platform for the sale of goods and services online.
 Therefore, e-Commerce Operators should deduct TDS on making payments to e-commerce sellers.
 Hence, the TDS should be deposited with the income tax department and a TDS Return should be filed.

 E-Commerce Participant or E-Commerce Seller is a person resident in India who sells goods and services on an e-commerce platform.
 An E-Commerce Seller receiving payment for goods as well as services sold will receive the amount after the deduction of TDS under Sec 194O.
 E-Commerce Sellers, not residents in India making e-commerce sales will receive the amount after deduction of TDS under Sec 195

 E-Commerce Operator is required to deduct TDS on the Gross Sales of goods or services.
 The Gross Sales include GST and commission charged by the e-commerce operator.